- LL.M. (Taxation)Georgetown University Law Centerwith distinction1998

 - Qualification of Engineering Companies for Pass-Through Deduction.
 Working with a major industry trade association, secured qualification of engineering companies for the new 20% deduction for pass-through income enacted as part of the Tax Cuts and Jobs Act (2017).
 Although engineering companies were not eligible for the deduction in the bills originally passed by the House and the Senate, a targeted provision was added in the conference report allowing these companies to qualify for the deduction.
-The firm is now representing the trade association before Treasury and the IRS to ensure that administrative guidance is issued consistent with the provision.
+The firm also successfully representing the trade association before the Treasury Department and the Internal Revenue Service to ensure that administrative guidance was issued consistent with the provision.

 - ITIN Technical Correction.
 Successfully lobbied on behalf of a large real estate investment and management company for the inclusion of a technical correction in the Consolidated Appropriations Act, 2018 to facilitate the investment by foreign individuals in U.S. real estate investment funds by means of the individual taxpayer identification number (ITIN) program.
 As part of this representation, the firm secured a so-called "Four Horsemen" letter from the Chairmen and Ranking Members of the Senate Committee on Finance and the House Committee on Ways and Means requesting that Treasury and the IRS issue administrative guidance to implement the technical correction in advance of its eventual enactment into law.